NordicHPC/envkernel/README.md

 contain student's code while autograding.
 To do this, set up a contained kernel as above - it's up to you to figure out how to do this properly with your chosen method (docker or singularity).
-Then autograde like such, add the `--ExecutePreprocessor.kernel_name` option.
+Then autograde like normal, but add the `--ExecutePreprocessor.kernel_name` option.

 Set up a kernel: